graphql-aspnet/graphql-aspnet.github.io/docs/reference/query-caching.md

 ```

 :::note
-Because a query plan contains function pointers and references to local graph types, the default query cache is restricted to being "in process" for a single server instance and does not scale out to reddis or other similar technologies.
+Because a query plan contains function pointers and references to local graph types, the default query cache is restricted to being "in process" for a single server instance and does not scale out to redis or other similar technologies.
 :::